mpetason/launchpad-reports/README.md

 Requirements: launchpadlib

+Update cache directory: cachedir = "/home/{user}/.launchpadlib/cache/"

 The purpose of this script is to pull bugs created by a list of users and a date range.
+Currently it matches the simple search in Launchpad and does not include fixed/invalid/unchecked values under tasks.

 usage: launchpad_report.py [-h] [-u USERNAMES [USERNAMES ...]] [-d DAYS]